 - B.A., Anthropology, Grinnell College, 1976

-Ms. Casey has more than 25 years of experience in rural health research and policy analysis.
-She has been the project leader for numerous Rural Health Research Center projects involving primary data collection (using surveys and case studies) as well as statistical analyses of secondary data.
+Ms. Casey has more than 30 years of experience in rural health research and policy analysis.
+She has been the project leader and an investigator for numerous Rural Health Research Center projects involving primary data collection (using surveys and case studies) as well as statistical analyses of secondary data.
 Before joining the Rural Health Research Center, Ms. Casey worked on health policy analysis, rural health and primary care programs at the Minnesota Department of Health.
 She played a key role in establishing the Minnesota Office of Rural Health and Primary Care, and served as Assistant Director of the Office from 1992 to 1994.
-She currently serves on the editorial board of the Journal of Rural Health.

 - Rural quality of care and patient safety initiatives